HamiYasir/Pokedex-Web-Application-using-just-React.Js/README.md

 # ABOUT THIS PROJECT

-This is a web app for implementing a Pokédex Web Application that will list all 151 original pokémon.
+This is a web app for implementing a Pokédex Web Application that will list all 151 original pokémon from fire red/ leaf green.
 I am developing this project to build my grasp on React.Js.

-This project is done as part of Smolijames 8hrs React.Js Tutorial and is second one out of the 3 projects that I will be developing for this course.
+This project is done as part of Smolijames 8hrs React.Js Tutorial and is the second one out of the three projects that I will be developing for this course.

 ## THINGS I WILL BE LEARNING FROM THIS PROJECT: